TorqueNados-FRC5090/Petrichor-Lite-2023/README.txt

-This is the code used to drive the robot created by FRC team 5090.
+This code is used to drive a modified version of team 5090's secondary/practice robot.
-All code was written for Big Bang 2023 for the junior high team.
+The robot has been fitted with a small arm so the junior high team can compete at Big Bang 2023.

 -- Contributors --